AmpersandTarski/TheToolsWeUse/deploying-rap3-with-azure.md

 `git clone https://github.com/AmpersandTarski/Ampersand-models`

+Now you are done.
 The directory `/home/ampersandadmin/git/Ampersand` contains the source code of the Ampersand compiler.
 The directory `/home/ampersandadmin/git/Ampersand-models` contains the source code of the Ampersand models.

 To verify that the Ampersand clone has succeeded and that you are in the development branch, navigate to `~/git/Ampersand` and ask for the Git status: